 Available at the Museum or can come to you as a school incursion.

 Suitable for years 2-9.

 In this program students learn about the introduction of the assembly line and the impact it had on vehicle manufacturing.
 As a group students will simulate an assembly line to build a cardboard replica of a Model T Ford.
 Each student will have a different task and some will be supervisors of a section.
 At the end of manufacturing the students can take one of the Model T’s home.

 Henry Ford introduced the Model T Ford in 1908.
-Prior to this time automobiles were for the wealthy only due to their cost of production.
-Henry Ford wanted a car made cheaper so the majority of people could afford them.
-To do this he invented the idea an assembly line the car moved along to one of 84 stations where workers would affix the part needed.
-His early assembly lines featured the car being assembled dragged on skids and in 1913 he introduced the rolling production line where the car being assembled did not stop until finished.
+Prior to this time automobiles were built one at a time, piece by piece and only the wealthy could afford them.
+Henry Ford wanted to lower production costs so that cars could become affordable for more people.
+To do this he invented the idea of an assembly line that moved a car along to 84 stations where workers would affix the part needed.
+His early assembly lines featured the car being dragged on skids and in 1913 he introduced the rolling production line where the car did not stop until completely assembled.
 He trained the workers to undertake only one task which they became very quick at, speeding up the whole process.

 The Model T Ford was the world’s first mass produced car and the total number of cars produced was 15 million.

 The opportunities for student learning are diverse and the program links well with the Australian Curriculum and is informed by the ‘Teaching for Effective Learning’ (TfEL) framework.